crypto-0/hayai-cli/README.md

   <h3 align="center">HAYAI-CLI</h3>

   <p align="center">
-    An awesome Application to download movies or shows !
+    An awesome Application to download/play movies or shows !
     <br />
     <a href="#demo">View Demo</a>
     ·